 What's included: Thousands of eBooks covering a wide variety of topics.

-The MJC Library has several databases that are filled with primary sources.
+The MJC Library has many databases that you can use to find a variety of primary sources.